TheresiaQuintes/teacups/docs/source/spinsystem.rst

 	- ``'eigen'`` to give the polarisation vector in the eigenbasis of the system. |rarr| possible for all spin systems
 	- ``'zf'`` to give the poalrisation vector in the basis of the zero field states. |rarr| possible for triplet spin systems
 	- ``'singlet'`` to initialize a pure singlet polarisation. |rarr| possible for radical pair spin systems
-	- ``'triplet-zf'`` to give the polarisation vector as a trplet precursor in the zero field basis |rarr| possible for radical pairs (with triplet precursor) and triplet doublet pairs (consisting of the triplet precursor and a radical precursor
+	- ``'triplet-zf'`` to give the polarisation vector as a trplet precursor in the zero field basis (xyz) |rarr| possible for radical pairs (with triplet precursor) and triplet doublet pairs (consisting of the triplet precursor and a radical precursor
+	- ``'triplet-pnm'`` to give the polarisation vector as a triplet precursor in the zero field basis (+1, 0, -1) |rarr| possible for radical pairs (with triplet precursor) and triplet doublet pairs (consisting of the triplet precursor and a radical precursor

 * Obligatory for all simulations
 * e.g.::